hitochan777/forest_aligner/README.md

   B. Editing test.sh
      Edit the WEIGHTS= line in test.sh for your weights filename.

-  C. Set Nile to "align" mode.
+  C. Set forest-aligner to "align" mode.
      At test time, we replace the --train flag with the --align flag when running nile.py.